PsyTeachR/data-skills-v2/docs/16-project.md

 ## Demographic exclusion criteria

-Now implement any exclusion criteria you specified, for example, if you decided to set an age range or exclude particular.
+Now implement any exclusion criteria you specified, for example, if you decided to set an age range or exclude particular groups.
 You also want to think about if you want to keep people who said "Prefer not to say" or "Other" or who didn't answer any of the demographic variables.
 I suggest saving this as a new object `demo_cleaned` rather than over-writing `demo_dat` it as it will make it easier to check and make any changes.

 ## Transform and score the DASS data

 We can now move to the DASS data.
 You need to do the following, in this order:

 * Transform `dass_dat` to long-form
-* Join his long-form DASS data with `dass_scoring`
+* Join this long-form DASS data with `dass_scoring`
 * Filter the dataset to only keep the scores from the scale you are using as your DV, e.g., anxiety.
 * Group and summarise the data to produce an overall score for each participant.
 You only want it to calculate a score if there is no missing data, so *don't* use `na.rm = TRUE`.
 Also remember that the DASS score should be a `sum` score, not a mean.
 There should be one row of data for each participant and there should be two columns, `ResponseId` and then a column for the score.
 * Finally, create a new column using `mutate()` named `final_score` that multiples their score by 2 (which is how the DASS is scored).